Is Meta a Buy Now – forecast for META shares in 2026

 Zuckerberg noted that DeepSeek is a new competitor in this market.
 At the same time, the decline in demand for computing resources (GPUs) is by no means certain, as running AI models still requires substantial computing power, especially given the scale of Meta’s operations.

-On 30 April, Meta published its Q1 2025 report for the period ended 31 March.
+On 30 April, Meta published its Q1 2025 financial report for the quarter ended 31 March.
 Key figures compared with the same period in 2024 are as follows:

 • Revenue: 42.31 billion USD (+16%)